maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 * `LaTeXdisplay` use LaTeX to display the options, using the display maths environment `\[...\]`.
 * `LaTeXinline` use LaTeX to display the options, using the inline maths environment `\(...\)`.
 * `casstring` does not use the LaTeX value, but just prints the casstring value in `<code>...</code>` tags.

+## Randomly shuffling the options ##

+To randomly shuffle the options create the list in the question variables and use the Maxima command `random_permutation` in the question variables.
+Then,

+For example, the question variables might look like the following.

+    /* Create a list of potential answers. */ p:sin(2*x);
+    ta:[[diff(p,x),true],[p,false],[int(p,x),false],[cos(2*x)+c,false]];
+    /* The actual correct answer.    */
+    tac:diff(p,x)
+    /* Randomly shuffle the list "ta". */ ta:random_permutation(ta);
+    /* Add in a "None of these" to the end of the list.
+The Maxima value is the atom null. */ tao:[null, false, "None of these"];
+    ta:append(ta,[tao]);

+These command ensure (1) the substantive options are in a random order, and (2) that the `None of these` always comes at the end of the list.
+Note, the value for the `None of these` is the CAS atom `null`.
+In Maxima `null` has no special significance but it is a useful atom to use in this situation.

+As the Question Note, you might like to consider just takeing the first item from each list, for example:

+    @maplist(first,ta)@.
+Correct answer is @tac@.

+This note stores both the correct answer and the order shown to the student without the clutter of the `true/false` values or the optional display strings.
+Remember, random versions of a question are considered to be the same if and only if the question note is t he same, so the random order must be part of the question note if you shuffle the options.

 ## Dealing with strings in MCQ ##